Get a video preview of a great San Diego day trip, Old Highway 80 in eastern San Diego County. Enjoy it while I eat a great burger in Pine Valley.

 The Tower Chrysler-Plymouth dealership was on the northeast corner.
 Still a car lot today (Lusti Motors), it was the first of many of San Diego’s finest dealers that once were along the boulevard.
 Note the Chrysler blue trim that remains on the building.

 Between here and Interstate 805 are a number of old, if not historic, bits of San Diego’s past.
 Here are just a few noted in the 2003 survey.

 At 40th Street and Interstate 15 are some symbols of the City Heights revitalization.
 On the bridge over I-15 is the still-under-construction transit center, with its large metal sculpture arcing over the boulevard.
 Just past is Pearson Ford’s (now closed) annex and fuel stop, which not only has gasoline but several kinds of diesel and other alternative fuels.

 A couple of blocks east was Guarantee Chevrolet, where I bought my first car in 1978 (a used 1974 Opel Manta).
-The lighted marquee was visible from all over, with the letters “CHEVROLET” spelled out; it now says “FURNITURE” (since painted over).
+The lighted marquee was visible from all over, with the letters “CHEVROLET” spelled out; it’s now a shoe warehouse store.
 Look for the second-floor display window; did they actually put a car up there or was it just a big photo?

 The remnants of the old auto row blend into what was once one of the city’s premier furniture shopping districts just before you reach Pearson Ford’s main location at 43rd Street.
 Lloyd’s Furniture occupied two large buildings between Van Dyke Street and Fairmont Avenue, both remain, one as SDSU’s Dede Alpert Center for Community Engagement.